 Natural Steps – Look for natural flat, stable formations to check your speed, balance and direction.
 When it is wet I like to look for roots and tufts that will offer some resistance and may even act as a light brake as I change direction.
 Even medium sized, loose rocks can be used in this way by stepping on the uphill edge so that the rock cuts into the ground giving you grip and stability on an otherwise lose surface.

-Scree – As pictured above.
-Loose rock surfaces can be used to take some of the harsh impact out of your downhill strides, whilst allowing you to descend at speed.
+Deep scree or shingle patches can be used to take some of the harsh impact out of your downhill strides, whilst allowing you to descend at speed.
 You will naturally make contact with the whole sole and sink a little into the scree.
 Be aware of people above and below you as you will naturally cause some disruption to the rocks.

 Take care and enjoy the downhills.
 Feel free to let me know how you found these tips by using the comment section below.
 Until next time.
 LG